-GM to buy first wind power in deal with Enel on Mexican project
+GM’s first wind power deal with Enel on Mexican project

 General Motors Co. signed its first wind power contract, agreeing to buy 34 megawatts from a project being built in Mexico by Enel Green Power SpA.